csmith/kowalski/README.md

 - `morse <term>` returns all possible words that match the given morse code (specified using `-` and `.`), ignoring all spaces/pauses.

+- `shift <term>` performs caesar shifts of 1-25 on the term and displays them.

+- `t9 <term>` returns all possible words that match the given T9 input (specified using numbers).

+- `wordsearch <grid>` returns all found words in the word search.